7 Best Employee Assistance Programs in 2022

 2. CuraLinc Healthcare

-CuraLinc Healthcare is another well-known name in the employee-wellness and behavioral health industry.
+CuraLinc Healthcare is another well-known name in the employee-care and behavioral health industry.

-From coping with addictive behaviors and substance abuse to managing work-life balance, CuraLinc Healthcare addresses a wide spectrum of personal issues.
+From coping with addictive behaviors and substance abuse to managing work-life balance, CuraLinc Healthcare solves a wide spectrum of personal issues.

-The company has an extensive model for its EAP model, depicted in the following illustration:
+The has an extensive model for its EAP model, depicted in the following illustration:

 Participating members (i.e. employees and their eligible family/household members) can instantly access the services of their counselors through phone calls, text, live video chats, and other channels.